Tripsy/nextjs.test/README.md

 # TODO

-1. setup eslinst
-2. Test Register Template not found (eg: email-confirm-create - ro - email)
+1. Test Register Template not found (eg: email-confirm-create - ro - email)
-3. Recap NextJs documentation
+2. Recap NextJs documentation
-4. Check login flow
+3. Check login flow
-5. recover password & other account pages
+4. recover password & other account pages

-6. Remove border bottom from paginator
-7. Rewrite filters with useContext https://react.dev/learn/scaling-up-with-reducer-and-context
-8. Use `register` for inspiration and update filters on dashboard/users
+5. Use `register` for inspiration and update filters on dashboard/users
-9. check data-table-users.component.ts notes
+6. check data-table-users.component.ts notes
      consider idea - for single selection: onRowSelect - present actions (edit / delete) - at mouse position (see statamic)
-10. terms page
+7. terms page
-11. Theme switcher has a glitch on first click?
+8. Theme switcher has a glitch on first click?
-12. Replace all console.error with logging
+9. Replace all console.error with logging

 # IDEAS